 The last game mode, Frontier Hunters, is probably my favorite.
 It's what gives the game the real value for play hours, and it's also the multiplayer mode.
 Frontier Hunters is a mission-based rail shooter lightgun-style multiplayer mode.
 Between one and four players (but trust me, you need more than one) can use Wiimotes to blast monsters as you are moved through a level.
 Think House of the Dead or Area 51.
 Each playable character has their own weapon proficiencies and unique Skill Wheels, and thanks to my finishing Sungrand's first competition in the top five, I get to use the eldritch moose god, Maverick D. Moose.
 He's actually just the town's mascot, but I unilaterally decided in the Silver Falls Discord server that he's actually an ancient eldritch god who protects the town from the worst of the supernatural horrors lurking in the woods.
 Find some friends, grab some Wiimotes, and get to monster blasting.

 White Inside Its Umbra can feel a little pricey for a digital Wii U title at $25.99 if you're just looking at the story mode, but the game is so much more than that.
 Just like how Guardians and Metal Exterminators's "main" game modes are a tiny fraction of the content and Frontier Guardians is the real draw, Frontier Hunters is the real meat of White Inside Its Umbra.
 There are nods to other games in the Silver Falls series that longtime fans will notice and appreciate, but if this is your starting point, it's a great one.
 There's a lot of content here with Frontier Hunters, and there's more coming in a future update.
-It's unfortunately only available on the North American Wii U eShop, but with the eShop closed, that's kind of a moot point.
+It was unfortunately only available on the North American Wii U eShop, but with the eShop closed, that's kind of a moot point.
 It's almost certain never to be ported to any other system, so go head and bust out your pirate hat.

 I'm a teacher.